-- c.
-From the installation software's Welcome screen, use the arrow keys to select Install ever-Run, Create a new system, and press Enter. - d.
-From the Select interface for private Physical Machine connection screen, select an embedded port (for example, em1, which is the default), and press F12. - e.
-From the Select interface for managing the system (ibiz0) screen, select an embedded port (for example, em2, which is the default), and press F12. - f.
+- e.
+From the Select interface for private Physical Machine connection screen, select an embedded port (for example, em1, which is the default), and press F12. - f.
+From the Select interface for managing the system (ibiz0) screen, select an embedded port (for example, em2, which is the default), and press F12. - g.
 From the Select the method to configure ibiz0 screen, select Manual configuration (Static Address) and press F12.

-Note: To perform a dynamic IP configuration, select Automatic configuration via DHCP instead and skip to Step 1h, where you will need to write down the IPv4 address as described in "Recording the Management IP Address" on page 47.
+Note: To perform a dynamic IP configuration, select Automatic configuration via DHCP instead and skip to Step 1h, where you will need to write down the IPv4 address as described in "Recording the Management IP Address" on page 51.

-- g.
-From the Configure em2 screen, enter the IPv4 address, netmask, default gateway address, and DNS address values that you received from your network administrator, and then press F12. - h.
-No action from you is necessary until after the PM reboots.
-At that time, eject the DVD, connect the keyboard/console to the second PM, and go to Step 2. - 2.
+- From the Configure em2 screen, enter the IPv4 address, netmask, default gateway address, and DNS address values that you received from your network administrator, and then press F12. - No action from you is necessary until after the PM reboots.
+At that time, remove the bootable medium or unmount the ISO image, connect the keyboard/console to the second PM, and go to Step 2. - 2.
 Install the everRun software on the second PM: - a.
-Power on the second PM and insert the DVD. - b.
-As the PM powers on, configure the BIOS as described in Step 1b. - c.
-From the installation software's Welcome screen, use the arrow keys to select Replace PM, Join system: Initialize data, and press Enter. - d.
-Perform Steps 1c through 1f. - e.
-No action from you is necessary until after the second PM reboots.
-At that time, eject the DVD, disconnect the keyboard/console, and log on to the everRun Availability Console.
+Power on the second PM, and then insert the bootable medium or mount the ISO image. - b.
+As the PM powers on, configure the settings in the firmware (BIOS or UEFI) setup utility described in Step 1b. - c.
+From the installation software's Welcome screen, use the arrow keys to select Replace PM, Join system: Initialize data, and press Enter. - If any disk contains previously installed data, the following message appears and the system reboots (if no disk contains previously installed data, installation continues with the next step):